Two regimes of dilute turbulent settling suspensions under shear

 At higher $\Rey$, it may be anticipated that the laminar region retreats towards higher $\Ri_b$, just as the corresponding laminarization threshold does in thermally stratified shear flow~\cite{Deusebio2015}.
 However, we hypothesize that the WS and SBL flow regimes qualitatively persist, since the mechanisms that separate them are not specific to moderate-$\Rey$ turbulence.
 Though the dilute continuum model considered herein does not attempt to describe the full physics of fluid-sediment interactions, our results capture some essential features of environmental flows.
 For example, flows in river channels have been observed to bifurcate into transport regimes that carry sediment in suspension and in a localized near-bed layer~\cite{Ma2020}.
 In this setting, the commonly applied diffusive term in Eq.~\eqref{eq:governing 3} could be viewed as a phenomenological closure, which promotes a basal `reservoir' of sediment that can be ejected into suspension by turbulent fluctuations.
 The striking spatiotemporal intermittency of this process, as demonstrated in Fig.~\ref{fig:vpcp_dist}, suggests a need to move beyond descriptions of sediment transport that average over transient flow structures.

+~\\ ~\\ \textbf{Supplemental material.} The supplemental videos show the full time evolution of the simulations from which the instantaneous data slices in Figs.\ 3(a--d) and 4(a,b) were plotted.
+To aid in visualization of the flow structures, the fields have been transformed to a reference frame that is co-moving with the mean streamwise velocity.
+(However, note that the color bar values pertain to the original frame.)
+Files beginning with `u' show the streamwise velocity and files beginning with `vpcp' show the vertical turbulent sediment flux normalized by its mean value (as in Fig. 4). `L2' and `L3' indicate slices at `$y = 0.4$' and `$y = 0.1$' respectively.
+Finally, the suffixes `ws', `sbl' denote weakly self-stratified flow and sediment boundary layer flow respectively.

-~\\ \acknowledgements{ The authors acknowledge funding from EPSRC New Horizons grant EP/V049054/1.
-We are grateful to Robert M.\ Dorrell and Charlie J.\ Lloyd for useful discussions and initially prompting us to investigate self-stratifying flows.
+~\\ \acknowledgements{ We are grateful to Robert M.\ Dorrell and Charlie J.\ Lloyd for useful early discussions and for initially prompting us to investigate self-stratifying flows.
+We acknowledge funding from EPSRC New Horizons grant EP/V049054/1.
 This work was carried out using the computational facilities of the Advanced Computing Research Centre, University of Bristol. }